sphinx-doc/sphinx/doc/usage/extensions/math.rst

    So mathbase extension is no longer needed.

 Since mathematical notation isn't natively supported by HTML in any way, Sphinx gives a math support to HTML document with several extensions.
+These use the Sphinx :rst:dir:`directives <math>` and :rst:role:`roles <math>`.

 :mod:`sphinx.ext.imgmath` -- Render math as images
 --------------------------------------------------